Arie Vardi: Music career

 Vardi launched his concert career at the age of fifteen as the winner of the Chopin Competition in Israel and the George Enescu International Competition in Bucharest.

 Vardi performs regularly as soloist-conductor, playing the complete set of concerti by Bach and Mozart, part of which he has played on the Hammerflügel.
 His extensive repertoire includes various Israeli works, many of which were dedicated to him.
 In the 2001 season, Vardi directed, conducted and played a series of five concerts with the Israel Chamber Orchestra.
 The series, entitled "The Piano Concerto", featured twelve concertos ranging from Bach to the 21st century.
 In the 2004–5 season he launched a new weekend series with the Israel Philharmonic, "Morning Intermezzo", where he serves as conductor and presenter.
 For television viewers he is best known for his series Master Classes, the family series of the Israel Philharmonic Orchestra which he conducts and presents, and also currently for his new series Intermezzo with Arik.

 Students

-Vardi’s students include concert artists Nareh Arghamanyan, Yaara Tal, Yefim Bronfman, Daniel Gortler, Chi-Ho Han, Martin Helmchen, Claire Huangci, Łukasz Krupiński, Yundi Li, Sa Chen, Aleksandra Mikulska, Boris Giltburg, Mateusz Molęda, Francesco Piemontesi, Tomoki Sakata, Lahav Shani, Dmitry Shishkin, Alessandro Taverna, Yeol Eum Son and Beatrice Rana.
+Vardi’s students include concert artists Nareh Arghamanyan, Astrith Baltsan, Yefim Bronfman, Kevin Chen, Sa Chen, Alexander Gavrylyuk, Boris Giltburg, Chi-Ho Han, Martin Helmchen, Claire Huangci, Dasol Kim, Yundi Li, Dong Hyun Lim, Mateusz Molęda, Joseph Mook, Illia Ovcharenko, Francesco Piemontesi, Roman Rabinovitch, Beatrice Rana, Aviram Reichert, Tomoki Sakata, Lahav Shani, Dmitry Shishkin, Yeol Eum Son, Yaara Tal, Alessandro Taverna, and Xiaohan Wang.
+His students have won over 65 first prizes at international competitions.

 Mathematician Noam Elkies was a student of his between 1972 and 1978.